albertlauncher/documentation/src/gettingstarted/extension/cplusplus.md

 Albert plugins have to inherit the [`PluginInstance`](https://albertlauncher.github.io/reference/classalbert_1_1PluginInstance.html) class.
 Usually you dont want to subclass `PluginInstance` directly but rather [`ExtensionPlugin`](https://albertlauncher.github.io/reference/classalbert_1_1ExtensionPlugin.html) which implements the [`Extension`](https://albertlauncher.github.io/reference/classalbert_1_1Extension.html) interface using the metadata of the plugin instance.

-A basic plugin looks like this (Check the [plugin header files](https://github.com/search?q=repo%3Aalbertlauncher%2Fplugins+path%3A**%2FPlugin.h&type=code) of the official plugins for reference):
+A basic plugin looks like this (See also the [plugin header files of the official plugins](https://github.com/search?q=repo%3Aalbertlauncher%2Fplugins+path%3A**%2FPlugin.h&type=code)):

 ```cpp
 #pragma once